 - Whether language is becoming a hurdle in your ability to do so.

-As you can see, the entire IELTS Speaking component is an exam of assessing various skills that must be acquired by practice and expert guidance.
+As you can see, the entire IELTS Speaking component is an exam of assessing various skills that must be acquired by IELTS speaking practice and expert guidance.
 The bad news is you can’t pick them up from books.
-And the good news is we have tips on how to prepare for the IELTS Speaking test!
+And the good news is we have speaking tips for IELTS on how to prepare for the IELTS speaking questions and answers!

-- Practice speaking with a partner.
+Practice speaking with a partner.
 Remember that you will be tested within a conversation.
-Therefore, get a partner and allot some time to speak at length, without any interruption.
+Therefore, take a sample topic, get a partner and allot some time to speak at length, without any interruption.
 Make sure you maintain 100% honesty while you practice this.

-- Consider getting a professional trainer who can evaluate your performance on a regular basis and give you accurate feedbacks.
+Consider getting a professional trainer who can evaluate your performance on a regular basis and give you accurate feedback.
 In this way, you will be able to work on your shortcomings and get better.